nstoik/farm_monitor/README.md

 ```

 # VS Code Development
+VS Code automatically builds the required contaibers when you launch into a remote container.
+This uses the `docker-compose.devcontainer.yml` overrides.

 To bring the farm_monitor docker stack down in VS Code run the following command:

 ```bash